Secure Your Defense-in-Depth Strategy To Combat Layer 7 DDoS Attacks

 To combat layer 7 DDoS (Distributed Denial of Service), we are adding another layer of protection beyond our perimeter, capable of handling TBs of volumetric attacks and improving the overall availability and security of our cloud platform and services.
 Moreover, this enhancement will allow Qualys’ security team to prevent future service disruptions.

-When this enhancement goes live, you’ll need to do the following to access the cloud platform:
+When this enhancement goes live, you will need to do the following to access the cloud platform.
+These IP addresses must be whitelisted on your proxy, web gateway, or firewall:

 162.159.152.21 and 162.159.153.243